-Jesus is the very God who became an approachable and even touchable man to be our Savior.
-He not only came near to us, but as a sinless man, He died on the cross for our sins.
-The Bible tells us that He “Himself bore up our sins in His body on the tree, in order that we, having died to sins, might live to righteousness; by whose bruise you were healed” (1 Pet.
-2:24).
-His redeeming death heals us of our affliction of sin.
+In order to save us, God Himself became an approachable, even touchable man, Jesus Christ.
+Jesus came to be among us who are sick with sin.
+As a sinless man, He died on the cross for our sins.
+The Bible tells us that He “Himself bore up our sins in His body on the tree, in order that we, having died to sins, might live to righteousness; by whose bruise you were healed.”
+Only Jesus’ redeeming death can heal us of our affliction of sin.

 You can touch Him in faith right now.
 Just pray this simple prayer:

 “Lord Jesus, I need You.
 I am a sinner.
 I believe in all You did for me on the cross.
 Thank You for dying for me to heal me.
 Save me now.
 I receive You as my Savior and my life.
 Come into me and heal me, and give me Your eternal life.
 Amen. ”